amplabs-ai/amplabs/docs/client.rst

 How to Use Jupyter Notebook Example
 ---------

+If you don't know what Jupyter Notebook is, it is a tool that makes Python easier to program.
+To install Jupyter notebook, there are 2 options below:

+* Open a terminal, type "pip install jupyter".
+Once installed, type "jupyter notebook" in the terminal to open Jupyter notebook.
+* Open a terminal, type "pip install jupyterlab".
+Once installed, type "jupyter-lab" in the terminal to open Jupyter Lab.

+The first option is recommended for its ease to use, but any option is fine.

 This modified jupyter notebook file has the following functionalities:

 * Ask the user to input the "user_token" and "cell_id” at the very beginning, so that the user is clear that without the "user_token" and "cell_id”, the process of accessing Amplabs battery data using the  jupyter notebook codes cannot continue